jamesplease/stock-market-data/guides/calculating-inflation.md

 Because inflation represents a change over time, it requires two data points to be calculated: a start and an end.

+> To learn more about inflation, refer to [**this guide**](https://hearth-app.com/guides/inflation).

-### Computing Inflation
+### Formula

-Inflation is derived from the Consumer Price Index, or CPI, of two moments in time.
+Inflation is derived from the [Consumer Price Index](https://www.investopedia.com/terms/c/consumerpriceindex.asp), or CPI, of two moments in time.
 The formula for inflation is:

 ```
 inflation = endCpi / startCpi